xadozuk/docker-smtp-relay/README.md

 This image has not been extensively tested for security. *Only* containers from docker network can use the smtp relay.

+You **shouldn't** expose the port 25 of this container directly on the Internet.

 ## Usage

 1. First start the smtp relay container